passcod/blook/src/technical/ai-log.md

 AI (I used Vim, which I keep free of AI).
 You can tell because I used semicolons correctly.

 Most of this is in code editors.
 I indicate the model when known.
 I have free access to Github Copilot Pro via opensource contributions (or something, idk what the criteria is exactly), I also use the free default tier of Zed's AI models.
-99% of it is Claude, from past experience most of the others commercial models are a significant step down in quality.
+Half of it is Zeta, Zed's model that powers edit prediction mode, and Claude, which from past experience against most of the others commercial models is a significant step up in quality.

 Times are approximate and largely reconstructed.